UPPMAX/HPC-python/docs/isolated.rst

           $ source /proj/naiss2023-22-500/<user>/python/Example/bin/activate

-      Note that your prompt is changing to start with (Example) to consoleow that you are within an environment.
+      Note that your prompt is changing to start with (Example) to show that you are within an environment.

    .. tab:: HPC2N